feliperohdee/use-filter-criteria/README.md

 	})
 );

-// Use the saved criteria by reference using an alias const basicFilterCriteria = FilterCriteria.filterGroup({
+// Reference saved criteria using an alias const filterCriteria = FilterCriteria.criteria({
-	operator: 'AND',
-	filters: [
-		FilterCriteria.filter({
-			operator: 'AND',
-			criteria: [
-				FilterCriteria.criteria({
+	alias: 'isHighValueUser',
-					type: 'ALIAS',
+	type: 'CUSTOM'
-					key: 'isHighValueUser'
-				})
-			]
-		})
-	]
 });

-// Override saved criteria properties when using the alias const customFilterCriteria = FilterCriteria.filterGroup({
+// Override properties when using saved criteria const customizedCriteria = FilterCriteria.criteria({
-	operator: 'AND',
-	filters: [
-		FilterCriteria.filter({
-			operator: 'AND',
-			criteria: [
-				FilterCriteria.criteria({
-					key: 'containsKeyword',
+	alias: 'containsKeyword',
+	type: 'STRING',
-					matchValue: 'special-offer',
+	matchValue: 'special-offer', // Override the default matchValue
 	normalize: true,
-					operator: 'STARTS-WITH',
+	operator: 'STARTS-WITH', // Override the default operator
-					type: 'ALIAS',
 	valueMapper: ({ value }) => value.name.toLowerCase(),
-					valuePath: ['title']
+	valuePath: ['title'] // Override the default path
-				})
-			]
-		})
-	]
 });

-// Multiple saved criteria references in a single filter const combinedFilterCriteria = FilterCriteria.filterGroup({
+// You can combine multiple criteria in a filter const combinedFilter = FilterCriteria.filter({
 	operator: 'AND',
-	filters: [
-		FilterCriteria.filter({
-			operator: 'AND',
 	criteria: [
 		FilterCriteria.criteria({
-					type: 'ALIAS',
-					key: 'isHighValueUser',
+			alias: 'isHighValueUser',
+			type: 'CUSTOM',
-					matchValue: 2000
+			matchValue: 2000 // Override matchValue for this instance }),
-				}),
 		FilterCriteria.criteria({
-					type: 'ALIAS',
-					key: 'containsKeyword',
+			alias: 'containsKeyword',
+			type: 'STRING',
 			valuePath: ['tags'],
 			matchValue: 'vip'
 		})
 	]
-		})
-	]
 });
 ```

-When using aliases to saved criteria, you can:
+When using saved criteria, you can:

-- Reference saved criteria by key using the 'ALIAS' type
+- Reference saved criteria by providing its alias
-- Override any of their properties (valuePath, normalize, operator, matchValue)
+- Override any of their properties (valuePath, normalize, operator, matchValue, etc.)
-- Combine multiple aliases in a single filter
+- Combine multiple saved criteria in a single filter
-- Mix aliases with regular criteria in the same filter
+- Mix saved criteria with regular criteria in the same filter

-Note: You cannot save a criteria of type "ALIAS" (no nested saved criteria references).

-Custom criteria can be:

-- Synchronous or asynchronous (returning `boolean | Promise<boolean>`)
-- Used for complex filtering logic that can't be expressed with standard operators
-- Saved once and reused across multiple filters
+The saved criteria system provides a way to:

+- Create reusable filtering patterns
+- Maintain consistent filtering logic across your application
+- Reduce code duplication
+- Easily modify common filtering patterns in one place

 ## Advanced Usage